prometheus-eval/prometheus-eval/eval/README.md

 # Running evaluation

 ***Note***: We are working on organizing the code & writing documentations for running the evaluations.
 The evaluation data will be also updated soon.
-ETA: 06/15.